flaxandteal/dp-search-data-importer/README.md

 dp-search-data-importer
 ================

-Service to store searchable content into elasticsearch
+Service to store searchable content into elasticsearch.
+See [search service architecture docs here](https://github.com/ONSdigital/dp-search-api/tree/develop/architecture#search-service-architecture)

 ### Getting started

+* Run `make help` to see full list of make targets
 * Run `make debug`

 The service runs in the background consuming messages from Kafka.